jhpyle/docassemble/_docs/overview.md

 # <a name="othersections"></a>Other sections of the documentation

-Authors should focus on the creative aspects of interview writing and not have to worry about how the **docassemble** software is made available to users on the internet.
+Developers should focus on the creative aspects of interview writing and not have to worry about how the **docassemble** software is made available to users on the internet.